Recovery Solutions for Large Storage Systems

-- NAS (Network Attached Storage)units are self-contained units that have their own operating system, file system, and manage their attached hard drives.
+- NAS (Network Attached Storage) units are self-contained units that have their operating system, file system, and manage their attached hard drives.
 These units come in all sorts of different sizes to fit most needs and operate as file servers

 Other storage technologies such as iSCSI, DAS (Direct Attached Storage), Near-Line Storage (data that is attached to removable media), and CAS (Content Attached Storage) are all methods for providing data availability.
 Storage architects know that just having a 'backup' is not enough.

-In today’s high information environments, a normal nightly incremental or weekly full backup is obsolete in hours or even minutes after creation.
+In today's high information environment, a normal nightly incremental or weekly full backup is obsolete in hours or even minutes after creation.